Never overpay again — price-drop alerts + the Sunday best-value drop.

 6 products

-We match by ingredient mentions in product copy from our verified retailers.
+We match by ingredient mentions in product copy from our authentic retailers.
 If we missed a product you know contains bakuchiol, let us know.

 Related ingredients